PARENTS ARE MASTER MIXERS

 Protect Against Bacteria

-Some babies need a little extra protection.
-If your baby is younger than 3 months of age, was born prematurely or has a weakened immune system, you’ll need to take these steps to protect against bacteria that may be in the formula.
+Because powdered formula is not sterile, some babies need a little extra protection.
+If your baby is younger than 2 months of age, was born prematurely or has a weakened immune system, the following steps are recommended to protect against bacteria that may be in the formula.

-- Powdered formula: Powdered formula is not sterile, so you need very hot water to kill any bacteria that may be present.
-Make sure to heat the water to AT LEAST 158 degrees F or 70 degrees C. To do this, boil the water, then let it cool for 5 minutes.
+- Make sure to heat the water to AT LEAST 158 degrees F or 70 degrees C. To do this, boil the water, then let it cool for 5 minutes.

 - Be careful not to spill and burn yourself!
 Wear an oven mitt for protection.
 Pour the hot water into a clean, sterile bottle.
-Add the correct amount of formula, attach a nipple and ring to the bottle and shake well to mix.
+Add the correct amount of formula, attach a nipple, ring and lid to the bottle and shake well to mix.

-Liquid concentrate formula: Liquid formula is sterile, so the water you use does not need to be heated.
+Liquid formula is sterile, so the water you use does not need to be heated.
 Using safe water, follow the mixing instructions on the can.
-Attach a nipple and ring to a clean and sterile bottle, then shake well to mix.
+Attach a nipple, ring and lid to a clean and sterile bottle, then shake well to mix.

 To warm a cold bottle of formula, place the bottle in warm water for several minutes.
-Never microwave formula — microwaves heat liquids unevenly and can create hot “pockets” that can burn your baby.
+Never microwave formula — microwaves heat unevenly and can create hot pockets that can burn your baby.

 Feeding Your Baby